IDAES/idaes-pse/docs/user_guide/vis/index.rst

 View actions
     * Labels - Toggle view of the annotations, or labels
     * Grid - Toggle a background "grid"
     * Zoom - Zoom the view of the flowsheet within the canvas.
-This is a label for a set of related options:
+This is a label for a set of related options.
     * |ifv-zoom-in| Zoom in - Zoom in by 25%
     * |ifv-zoom-out| Zoom out - Zoom out by 25%
     * |ifv-zoom-reset| Reset - Reset zoom to 100%
     * Canvas size - Change the size of the "canvas" on which the flowsheet is drawn.
 This lets you adapt the IFV for different display (screen) sizes.